lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

   function decimals() public view returns (uint256 value)
 ```

-The function returns the number of decimals used to get its user representation.
+Returns the number of decimals used to get its user representation.

 :::note
 If the contract represents a **NFT** then **0** SHOULD be used, otherwise **18** is the common value.